On possibilities of 3-adic Galois images associated to isogeny-torsion graphs: Modular Curves

-For each fiber product that we construct using generators of corresponding factor curves, we compute its canonical model using function \texttt{FindModelOfXG} available at \href{https://github.com/davidzywina/OpenImage/blob/master/main/ModularCurves.m}{github repository} which is part of an algorithm given by Zywina \cite{2206.14959} to compute $\rho_E(\G_{\Q})$ for a given non CM elliptic curve $E$ defined over $\Q.$ Please see section $5$ \cite{2206.14959} for details on computing canonical models of modular curves.
-We then analyse rational points on it.
+For each fiber product that we construct using generators of corresponding factor curves, we compute its canonical model using the function \texttt{FindModelOfXG} available at \href{https://github.com/davidzywina/OpenImage/blob/master/main/ModularCurves.m}{github repository} which is part of the algorithm given by Zywina \cite{2206.14959} to compute $\rho_E(\G_{\Q})$ for a given non CM elliptic curve $E$ defined over $\Q.$ Please see Section $5$ of \cite{2206.14959} for details on computing canonical models of modular curves.
+We then analyse the rational points on it.